Muramatsu2602/SSC0142-Arduino-Emissor-Impar/README.md

 ## Objetivo

-O objetivo deste projeto consiste em estabelecer uma comunicação síncrona entre duas plataformas Arduino.
+🇧🇷:O objetivo deste projeto consiste em estabelecer uma comunicação síncrona entre duas plataformas Arduino.
 A transmissão da mensagem será realizada de forma serial e síncrona.

 🇺🇸: The aim of this project is to achieve synchronous communication between two Arduino platforms.
 The message will be transmitted in a serial and synchronous manner.